-SkyWest Airlines will be halting all of its Salt Lake City flights to and from Yellowstone Regional Airport until further notice.
+SkyWest Airlines has halted all of its Salt Lake City flights to and from Yellowstone Regional Airport until further notice.

-That was the announcement made by YRA General Manager Bob Hooper late Wednesday afternoon, citing the unprecedented drop in airline travel due to the COVID-19 pandemic.
+That was the announcement made by YRA general manager Bob Hooper on March 25, citing the unprecedented drop in airline travel due to the COVID-19 pandemic.

-United Airlines will reduce to one daily flight to and from YRA to Denver for the months of April and May.
+United Airlines will reduce to one daily flight from YRA to Denver and back for the months of April and May.
 It will add additional flights in June if conditions warrant.

-SkyWest, a regional partner with Delta Airlines, was scheduled for an earlier start in May and later finish in September this summer.
+SkyWest, a regional partner with Delta Airlines, only operates flights to Salt Lake City in the summer months at YRA.
+It had been scheduled for an earlier start in May and later finish in September this year before the announcement.

 Hooper said SkyWest will consider reinstating their service when conditions in the airline industry improve.

-The decline in airline traffic is hampering the entire industry, with both international and regional airports facing significant reductions, and U.S. Airlines considering shutting down all passenger flights.
+The decline in airline traffic is hampering the entire industry, with both international and regional airports facing significant reductions, and U.S. Airlines considering service consolidation with other airlines.

 If your flight will be affected by these changes, you will be notified by the vendor who you booked your travel plans with.